-This policy provides direction for UW–Madison’s implementation of interim workplace policies, procedures, and expectations in response to ongoing exigent circumstances impacting the University of Wisconsin–Madison due to the COVID-19 pandemic.
+The purpose of the University of Wisconsin–Madison COVID-19 Workplace Safety Policy is to promote the safe and orderly performance of on-site work and to provide direction for implementation of interim workplace policies, procedures, and expectations in response to ongoing exigent circumstances impacting the University of Wisconsin–Madison due to the COVID-19 pandemic.

 The university works closely with the aforementioned agencies, as well as relevant campus units, including (but not limited to) the Office of Human Resources (OHR), Environment Health and Safety, University Health Services, the campus Americans with Disabilities Act (ADA) Coordinator, Employee Disability Resource Office, the Office of Risk Management, the Office of Legal Affairs, and others to revise, update, and rescind these policies and procedures as public health guidance evolves.